- Chart

 Disclaimers:

 This analysis is based on publicly available information and is for informational purposes only.
 It does not constitute investment advice.
-Financial data and market share estimates are subject to change and may vary across different sources.
+Financial data and market share figures are estimates and subject to change.
 Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.